RC42 Logo

 ● Camping.

-● Soap in the bathing or shower area.
+● Soap or detergents in the bathing or shower area.

 ● Noise by any means, apparatus or instrument.